 - Leading off this article about Spectacular Halloween-Appropriate Species we present the fabulous crustacean known by the ghoulish name of the Blood Shrimp.

 - The crustacean nevertheless faces several potential threats to its population in the wild.
 Though not typically fished commercially, accidental bycatch does occur.
-Its greatest threat, though, likely comes from climate change, as holds true for all species on earth.
+Its greatest threat, though, most likely presently comes from climate change, as holds true for all species on earth.

 Blood Shrimp Physical Description

-It also merits mentioning that the Decapod evolved as a natural hermaphrodite.
-Due to that aspect of its physiology, the principle of sexual dimorphism does not apply to it.
+It also merits mentioning that the intriguing Decapod evolved as a natural hermaphrodite.
+Due to that particular aspect of its physiology, the principle of sexual dimorphism does not apply to it.
 That’s a characteristic it also shares with many, though not all, of its numerous related species.

 - Kingdom: Animalia